The Best Pelvic Floor Exercises for Men

 • Pushing down.

-If you find yourself doing any of the above, you may not be targeting the correct muscles.
-You can begin to refine your awareness by relaxing the other parts of your body that may be tensing or doing a lot of work (ahem, like your eyebrows).
+If you do the above, you may target the incorrect muscles.
+You can refine your awareness by relaxing the other parts of your body that may be tensing or doing a lot of work (ahem, like your eyebrows).

 Pelvic floor exercises can be anything that challenges your pelvic floor.
-This could be purposeful and intentional pelvic floor muscle contraction and relaxation, or anything that gets you to move that also helps to keep your pelvic floor fit (daily walks, squats, jumping on the trampoline, going for a run, CrossFit or jiu jitsu, high-intensity exercises, bull riding - the list is almost endless).
+This could be purposeful and intentional pelvic floor muscle contraction and relaxation or anything that gets you to move and also helps to keep your pelvic floor fit (daily walks, squats, jumping on the trampoline, going for a run, CrossFit or jiu-jitsu, high-intensity exercises, bull riding—the list is almost endless).

 Rapid-Fire & Long-Hold Contractions